manuel-192/m-m/PKGBUILDs/ncd/README.md

 Basically any path in the system *can* be used here, but usually folders under $HOME are used.<br>
 If only $HOME subfolders should be searched, then simple `~` is should do the trick.

-We might have the following paths:
+Let's assume we have the following paths in ~/.config/ncd/paths:
 ```
 ~/Documents
 ~/MyData/Pictures